denoland/showcase_todo/README.md

 ## Features

-- Global persistent data using Deno KV
+- Global persistent data and real-time collaboration using Deno KV
-- Real-time collaboration using BroadcastChannel
 - Sends updates from server to clients using EventSource (server-sent events)

 This project is hosted on Deno Deploy: